Skip to main content

 A retired employee's work for a last pre-retirement nonrailroad employer can also cause a reduction in the spouse's tier II benefits.

-What are the earnings restrictions for survivor beneficiaries?
+- What are the earnings restrictions for survivor beneficiaries?

-Full retirement age for survivor annuitants ranges from age 66 for those born from 1945 through 1956 to age 67 for those born in 1962 or later.
+Full retirement age for survivor annuitants ranges from age 66 for those born from 1945 through 1956 and gradually increases to age 67 for those born in 1962 or later.
 If you are receiving survivor benefits you are subject to the same earnings limits (shown above) as retired employees and spouses.
 However, if you have excess earnings, any resulting reduction will be applied to your entire annuity.
 Benefits are not payable for any month in which you work for a railroad or railroad labor organization, but beyond the normal earnings limits, there are no additional or special restrictions if you work for your last pre-retirement nonrailroad employer.

-What are the earnings restrictions for disability beneficiaries?
+- What are the earnings restrictions for disability beneficiaries?

 If you are disabled and considering working, you should first contact your local RRB office.
 Any work you perform must be consistent with your disability status and must be reported promptly.
 Failure to report work activity in a timely manner could result in an overpayment, as well as severe financial penalties.
-Knowingly making a false or fraudulent statement or withholding information to receive RRB benefits is a crime under Federal law which may be punishable by fines, imprisonment, or both.
+Knowingly making a false or fraudulent statement or withholding information to receive RRB benefits is a crime under federal law which may be punishable by fines, imprisonment, or both.

 Earnings restrictions do not apply to disabled widow(er)s under age 60 or to disabled children.
 However, all work must be reported, regardless of the type of disability annuity an individual receives.
 If the work indicates medical improvement, a review may be required to determine continued disability status.